-Transparency is the buzzword of 2010 and, rightly so, investors expect it -- make that, demand it.
+Transparency is the buzzword and, rightly so, investors expect it -- make that, demand it.
 As a result, nearly every hedge fund product is touting its ability to provide greater, faster, better transparency.
 I’ll try to avoid that in this post and instead focus on a budding buzz-phrase – investor relationship management or hedge fund CRM as we like to call it.

 Yes, I know everyone’s heard of Salesforce.com, but we’re talking about a CRM application that is built specifically for hedge funds.
 As a tool that supports investor relations, a hedge fund CRM gives funds the ability to centralize all of their investor data, including contacts, documents and correspondence while also allowing investors to access fund information at any time, including transaction history, account balance statements and other investment data.